-	Joint Tenants: Unlike tenants-in-common, joint tenancy will allow you to get all of the property in the event of the other tenant’s death.
+Joint tenants: Unlike tenants-in-common, joint tenancy will allow you to get all the property in the event of the other tenant’s death.
 Here, again unlike a tenancy in common, both you and your partner will have equal shares of the property regardless of your initial contribution.

-	If you hold each other as a married couple, intend to get married, and live together for a specified time, the law may recognize you as being in a common law marriage.
-If your state recognizes a common law marriage and you fulfill the requirements, then you will have the same rights as if you were legally married to that person.
+If you and your partner held yourself out to the world as a married couple, intended to get married, and lived together for a specified time, you may have had a common-law marriage.
+If your state recognizes common law marriages and you fulfill the requirements, then you will have the same rights as if you were legally married to that person.

 If you are in such a situation and your common-law spouse dies, then you may be able to claim inheritance depending on the laws your state follows.

 It depends.
 If you and your partner chose “joint with right of survivorship” when you opened the account, you will own the funds after your partner’s death.
 Most joint accounts have this designation but read the fine print on your account paperwork.
 Even better, you won’t have to wait to get the money.
 When a person leaves property in a will, it must go through a process called probate.
 During probate, a judge looks over the will and hears any objections to it.
 But joint bank accounts with survivorship don’t have to go through probate.